 To achieve this, tracking data on heating, cooling and water consumption is essential.
 This should include relevant technical and economic data such as temperatures, makeup rates, flow rates, pressure drop, evaporative losses, operating and manufacturing practices, when process heating and cooling takes place, how much heat is reused, for what purpose is water used and many more besides.
 The data is then captured, managed and analyzed in a software planning application.

-With OPTANO and mathematical optimization to support climate-neutral production
+OPTANO and mathematical optimization to support climate-neutral production

 OPTANO applies mathematical optimization to map all the constraints and goals in your business, helping you to identify trends and processes and build models related to energy usage.
 This enables you to make sense of your data and calibrate processes far better, allowing you to compare and evaluate the results based on your defined energy and economic goals and make proactive decisions.
 Would it make sense to switch to alternative heating methods like solar thermal energy?
 Should we replace cooling towers with fluid chillers?
 What planning changes would arise as a result?
 What costs would this incur?
 This helps you make optimal use of your energy resources, increase efficiency in production and reduce operational costs.

 OPTANO provides you with the overview you need – feel free to talk to us!
 Our consultants are happy to answer any of your questions.
-Or send us a mail and we will get back to you.
+Alternately, send us a mail and we will get back to you.

 Time to make optimal use of our technical advances